alicechang29/what-i-learned/notes/Processes/Git.md

 6. resolve my own conflicts - `ctrl-s, ctrl-q`
 7. git commit to my current branch
 8. git push

+### Handling Merge Conflicts
+Merge is  a 2 step process under the hood but is confusing because it is 1 command `Git merge <branch>`

+Git is really doing 2 steps:
+1. Auto-merging all the files
+2. Committing the changes as a new commit

+**If a merge conflict happens, Git forces you to fix the issue.**
+1. Fix the merge conflict
+2. Add the file `git add <file>`
+3. `Git commit`
+4. Proceed like normal

 ## Git Commands